lightlace/cpp-docs.de-de/docs/mfc/reference/ccontrolbar-class.md

 ### <a name="parameters"></a>Parameter

 *Aufnehmen*<br/>
-Ein Zeiger auf eine `CWnd` Objekt.
+Ein Zeiger auf ein `CWnd` -Objekt.

 ### <a name="remarks"></a>Hinweise